 - complete the Strategic Transport Appraisal (STAG) for improving road transport links to and from Montrose.
 We will work with key partners, including Network Rail, Montrose Port Authority and Tactran in developing options for improved freight rail links, including use of the railhead facility in Montrose.
-We will seek to enhance active travel provision and infrastructure in and around Montrose, which will connect local businesses and communities - invest an additional £1.5 million over above the £4.5 million allocated in 2019/20 in infrastructure to open up the new Zero4 Business Park in Montrose.
-Working with the private sector, we will help to create a low carbon, clean growth park, which will use green technologies and eco-friendly methods of construction.

-as part of the work on the Angus Local Development Plan undertake master planning of the Montrose area through engagement and coordination to help delivery and identify employer needs and opportunities as a place of learning.
+We will seek to enhance active travel provision and infrastructure in and around Montrose, which will connect local businesses and communities - invest an additional £1.25m over above the £4.5m allocated in 2019/20 in infrastructure to open the new Zero4 Business Park in Montrose which will be matched by £1.5m from the Tay Cities Deal Industrial Investment Programme Side Deal.
+Working with the private sector, we will help to create a low carbon, clean growth park, which will use green technologies and eco-friendly methods of construction. - as part of the work on the Angus Local Development Plan (Angus Plan) undertake master planning of the Montrose area through engagement and coordination to help delivery and identify employer needs and opportunities as a place of learning.

 Digital Infrastructure - £1 million has been allocated through the Tay Cities Deal for rural broadband which will help us to support the expansion of broadband infrastructure to help Angus businesses to compete globally and improve accessibility for our citizens.
 Improved broadband particularly supports rural entrepreneurs and small businesses which are key for our sustained growth.
 This work will also support our ongoing regional collaboration to provide broadband.
+The COVID-19 pandemic has meant more businesses trading online, more people working and learning at home and our citizens accessing services online.
+A world class digital infrastructure that is reliable, fast and accessible to all will allow people to work, learn, trade and connect.
+We will coordinate and work with partners to provide resources to those who are not connected to maximise inclusion and access.
+We will support the growth in digital skills in all these areas through the learning programmes and skills programmes we deliver.